 Brexit-proof trips for 2021

-Our top three Brexit-proof picks
+Our top five Brexit-proof picks

 Last year, we could just pick places on the basis of whether they were in or out of the EU.
 Mexico, fine; USA, fine; Thailand, fine.
 Now, with Covid complicating travel plans, some destinations are off the table for a a week or two-week holiday because they're either closed to visitors or our government requires you to isolate for 14 days when you get back.
-With both those restrictions in mind - here's our top three picks for Brexit-proof holiday destinations that will likely be open for (largely) hassle-free holidays.
+With both those restrictions in mind - here's our top five picks for Brexit-proof holiday destinations that will likely be open for (largely) hassle-free holidays.

 Travelling to Turkey after Brexit